 The Level of cards determine in which leagues, tournaments, and brawls they are playable.

-- Ensure that your summoner is able to call forth your monsters at the desired level by learning about Summoning Monster Restrictions
+- Ensure that your summoner is able to call forth your units at the desired level by learning about Summoning Unit Restrictions.

 - How to Increase Card Levels by Combining Cards